faisalramzan77/FaisalRamzan77/README.md

 - Regular problem solving on **LeetCode**
 - Staying updated with trends in **AI and applied ML**
 - Experimenting with **generative AI**, **LLMs**, and **AI-powered automation**
-- Contributing to open-source and collaborative learning
+- Contributing to open source and collaborative learning